mpolacek/lists/500-albums.md

 - [X] 460.
 Lorde - Melodrama (2017)
 - [ ] 461.
 Bon Iver - For Emma, Forever Ago
 - [X] 462.
 The Flying Burrito Bros - The Gilded Palace of Sin
-- [ ] 463.
-Eli & the Thirteenth Confession
+- [X] 463.
+Laura Nyro - Eli and the Thirteenth Confession
 - [X] 464.
 The Isley Brothers - 3+3
 - [ ] 465.
 King Sunny Adé - The Best of the Classic Years (2003)
 - [X] 466.
 The Beach Boys - Today!
 (1965)